aventurella/figurine/README.md

 Figurine is intended for dumb models.
 In other words, data only, no methods.
 For web apps, view models come to mind, or anywhere you would like a model that does nothing but represent data.

+Currently run on Python 2.6+, 3.x will be supported shortly.

 ** What about namedtuples? **
 Yes, you could just use namedtuple for this, and that might even be better.